ChurroC/next-server-theme/packages/next-server-theme/README.md

 # next-server-themes

 Simple way to add themeing to your nextjs app directory project.
 It's as simple as adding 2 lines which allows you to use the best theming package made specifically for next.
+Similar to other packages like next-themes but we you won't have to worry about the rehydration issues as you can see the users choice on the server.
+No need to check if we mount before reading the theme.
+This also allows us to prerender all the pages on the server and have a smaller client bundle which is faster.

-This package was made for only one reason and purpose to give nextjs app dir (pages dir in the near future) user the best theming possible.
-Though it may seem like out package is very specific by doing this, it allows us high compatibility and a seamless theming configuration with next.
-This is what allows us to know the user's theme choice on the server and have no rehydration problems.
+This package was specifically to allow nextjs app dir (pages dir in the near future) user's to have the best theming possible.
+This allow us high compatibility and a seamless theming configuration with next.
+Especially since we rely on next's cookie features to allow us to know the user's theme choice on the server and have no rehydration problems.

-The other functionality out package solves is typesafety.
-This will make it much easier to know which themes are being used and help you not make any mistakes.
-This is the only package that allow your themes to be typesafe.
+We have also tested all the pages to make sure the newest release always works.
+We also have compared our package against competitiros.
+Namely next-themes for which you can run your own tests to check but we beat theme in every web vital.

+Our package also insures typesafety.
+It might be a bit complicated using a cli but other libraries espeically prisma have done similar implimentation.
+It also only opt-in and you can see more details below.

 ## Add To Project